timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

 DERIVED
 ^^^^^^^
-A derived field is a hidden field field whose value depends on an other component.
+A derived field is a hidden field whose value depends on an other component.
 The yaml key ``derivedFrom`` should contain the key of the component it depends on.
-When a value is selected in the parent component a matching value for the derived component is seached in csv file.
+When a value is selected in the parent component a matching value for the derived component is searched in csv file.

 The CSV file should start wiht the key of the parent component as first column and the second column should contain the key of the derived component.
-The following lines conatin the mapping between the parent value and the derived value.
+The following lines contain the mapping between the parent value and the derived value.

 .. figure:: images/fielddireved.png